kbui1993/MATLAB_Potts/README.md

 2. script2.m
 3. script3.m

-The general function to apply Potts model to an image is main_pott.m, which asks for the following arguments:
+The general function to apply Potts model to an image is main_pott.m, which asks for the following arguments:<br />
-  -f: image
+  -f: image <br />
-  -K: number of partitions/clusters
+  -K: number of partitions/clusters <br />
-  -lambda: fidelity parameter
+  -lambda: fidelity parameter <br />
   -maxit: maximum number of iterations